digital-blueprint/dispatch-app/docker/README.md

 docker-compose up
 ```

-Afterwards you should be able to open <http://localhost:8081> (admin/admin) to
+Afterward you should be able to open <http://localhost:8081> (admin/admin) to
-login to your Nextcloud instance.
+log in to your Nextcloud instance.

 ## Full text search config